 The Covid-19 effects have not been limited to direct deaths in those infected by the virus, but have indirectly affected the general population.
 In other words, the limited prioritization of patients with the virus has caused many other consequences, such as the collapse of hospitals, the overcrowding of beds, the shortage of medicines, and the discontinued treatment of diseases and chronic conditions that demand medicines and constant attention.
-These indicators are reflected in the number of deaths due to white and a educite, the earth priorities al blow of the pandemic is reflected in the "excess of deaths," who who will be the ministry of the white is the pandemic by the condition of the "excess of deaths," calculated by the ministry of health until week 50 (specifically on one deaths.
+These indicators are reflected in the number of deaths due to the virus and neglect in other health priorities.

-The ministry of health until week 50 (specifically on one deaths) were calculated based on the average number of deaths registered in the previous five years (Ministry of Health, 2021).
+Without a doubt, the most lethal blow of the pandemic is reflected in the "excess of deaths," calculated by the Ministry of Health until week 50 (specifically on December 12, 2020).
+According to this information, 680,031 deaths were calculated based on the average number of deaths registered in the previous five years (Ministry of Health, 2021).
 However, the observed deaths in 2020 were 954,517, implying 40.4% more deaths than already occurred in Mexico each year (equating to 274,486 extra deaths).